shivanshdave/2020-432/projects/project2/README.md

 # The Project 2 (Recorded) Video Presentation

 This is a short pre-recorded video presentation where you display and discuss whatever you feel are the most important parts of Sections 6 and 7 of your document.
-The deadline is also 2020-05-04, submitted via Canvas.
+The deadline is noon on 2020-05-04, and your Video Presentation materials will be submitted through the `Project 2 Video Presentation goes here` link via Canvas.
+The Canvas link should appear on 2020-04-01, and you may submit your Presentation materials at any time before the deadline once that link is live.

 - **Working Alone?** Your presentation should be 3-4 minutes in length.
+      - Be sure your name and the date is included in your filename, as in `video_jane_smith_2020-05-04.mp4`.
-- **Working with a Partner?** You will provide two separate presentations (one from each of you) each of 3-4 minutes in length, along with a written note indicating which of your two presentations should be watched first.
+- **Working with a Partner?** One of you will provide two separate presentations (one from each of you) each of 3-4 minutes in length, along with a written note indicating which of your two presentations should be watched first.
+      - The other partner need only submit a note to Canvas indicating that their partner will submit the materials on time.
+      - Be sure the name of the person giving the presentation in each video is specified in the filename for that video.

 At a minimum, your presentation should specify your research question, highlight key findings, demonstrate the model you developed, and answer the research question.

 - Given the short length of the presentation, that’s probably all you’ll be able to do.
 - The first thing you will do on any recording is introduce yourself by name.
-- After that, I don’t need to be able to see your face - so it’s fine (and appropriate) to show results from a slide deck or from your portfolio.
+- Although it's nice to see you at the beginning, if possible, I don’t need to be able to see your face so long as your name is included in the filename, so it’s fine (and appropriate) to show results from a slide deck or from your portfolio.
 Be sure I can see and hear your video clearly.
-- If you use **slides** rather than your main document in your presentation, please submit them via Canvas as well so that I can follow along.
+- If you use **slides** or anything other than your main document in your presentation, please submit those materials via Canvas as part of your video presentation materials so that I can follow along in case it's hard to see in the video.
+- If you are working with a partner, one of you should present part of this work, and the other should present the rest, so that if I watch the two videos back-to-back, I get the experience of watching a thorough single presentation related to the same research question done by two people in different places.

 -----------